 Best Electrician Schools in West Virginia

 If you want to become an electrician in West Virginia, your first step is to get proper training.
 The state requires either a combination of classroom hours and hands-on apprenticeship or proof of equivalent experience before you can take the journeyman or master electrician exam.
-Choosing the right school can set you up for success.
+Choosing the right school can help you compare options.

 Below, we’ll go through the best electrician school options in West Virginia, explain the licensing process, and help you map your next steps.